yellowtree/geoip-detect/readme.txt

 Other changes:
 * NEW: The v2-functions now support names in other locales.
+* NEW: By default, they return the current site language if possible.
 * NEW: The shortcode also supports a "lang"-Attribute.

 = 1.8 =